Why Is This “Modified Missionary” Position Needed, Anyway?

 First: The Normal Way Of Making Love

-The number of women who are unable to judge this point is really quite surprising, and, as a result, even when the decision for the time of penetration is left to the woman, in many cases she has not received sufficient pleasuring during foreplay.
+The number of women who are unable to judge this point is really quite surprising, and, as a result, even when the decision for the time of penetration is left to the woman, in many cases she has not received sufficient pleasuring during foreplay to arouse her to the point where she is really ready for penetration, and craving her man inside her.

-If the woman has not been sufficiently stimulated during sensual loveplay she will rarely reach orgasm – come, or cum – by penis-vagina contact, even if the man can thrust in her vagina for fifteen, twenty, or perhaps thirty minutes without coming himself.
+If the woman has not been sufficiently stimulated during sensual loveplay she will rarely reach orgasm by penis-vagina contact, even if the man can thrust in her vagina for fifteen, twenty, or perhaps thirty minutes without coming himself.

-You see, most women require continued stimulation of the clitoral area by a finger or some other means during intercourse, if they are to come while the penis is moving inside her.
+You see, most women require continued stimulation of the clitoral area by a finger or some other means during intercourse, if they are to come while the penis is moving inside the vagina.
 Yet very few couples make any attempt to supply this stimulation.

 Fortunately, if a woman’s arousal does fall back, she generally doesn’t need such a long stimulation to bring her on a second time.
 But if she is not so stimulated, then she will not come.